evkx/evkx.github.io/content/models/omoda/e5/e5/_index.md

 The vehicle supports fast DC charging with a maximum power of 80 kW.
 Charging from 0% to 100% takes approximately 100 minutes, while a more typical scenario from 10% to 80% takes 40 minutes with an average charging speed of 64 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 12% to 71%.
 This results in an effective charging speed, including time lost, of 60 kW, with each charging session taking about 36 minutes and 36 seconds.

+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23 kWh/100 km, the trip would take approximately 11 hours and 12 minutes.
+This journey would require five charging stops from 13% to 70%, with a total charging time of 172 minutes.

 ### Onboard Charger

 The  onboard charger supports up to 9.9 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 3 minutes using a home charging setup.

+### Charge Port

+The location of the charge port is on the [front](../../../../technology/charging/connectors/#front).
+This location makes it easy to use charge stations where you need to park with the front in.

 ### Bidirectional Charging